ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Secret {#secret}

 A **secret** is a sensitive piece of metadata that requires special handling.
-Typically, secrets are used in [external data source](#external-data-source) definitions and represent things like passwords and tokens.
+For example, secrets can be used in [external data source](#external-data-source) definitions and represent things like passwords and tokens.

 ### Folder {#folder}